● Wireless tour guide systems can greatly increase the effectiveness of your tours

 Is your goal to interact with participants and engage them in conversation?
 If so, then you’ll want to consider a tour guide system that offers two-way communication.
 If the purpose is simply to inform and educate users, then a one-way device may be sufficient.

-For instance, a tour guide system that might be perfectly designed for the visitors of a candy factory is likely not the same solution emergency first responders should be using in the field.
-Additionally, systems designed for the same purposes will still have notable performative differences between them.
+Systems designed for the same purposes will still have notable performative differences between them.
 Finding what works best for you will come down to the individual factors that influence how your groups experience sound.

-Things like room size affects the surrounding acoustics, the number of listeners that need to be reached, and how far audiences are from the person who’s actually speaking need to be accounted for.
+Things like room size and surrounding acoustics, the number of listeners that need to be reached, and how far audiences are from the person who’s actually speaking need to be accounted for.
 If you’re leading multiple groups on outdoor excursions, guiding a smaller party through cramped interiors–or need to be able to switch between both–that changes things too.

 What are the conditions like where you conduct the tours?